Vermont History Day

 The entries are then judged by local historians, educators, and other professionals at the state contest.
 Through their work, students gain a deeper understanding of how people, cultures, and events affect the course of history.
-The 2019 state contest will take place on Saturday, April 6, 2019 at the University of Vermont Davis Center in Burlington.
+The 2019 state contest took place on Saturday, April 6, 2019 at the University of Vermont Davis Center in Burlington.

 For further information, contact: